The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Performance Evaluation

-In the performance evaluation, we do not report the runtime of the algorithms, and instead focus on execution performance.
-In our experiments, the scheduling algorithms are allowed to run until the next block is generated and interrupted if needed.
+In our evaluation, we do not report the runtime of the algorithms, and instead focus on execution performance.
+The scheduling algorithms are allowed to run until the next block is generated and interrupted if needed.
 The genetic algorithm is an anytime algorithm, so result quality depends on the allotted time.
 We do not estimate the possible real-world execution time.
 Instead, we report it in terms of iterations of the estimated sequencer.
+For reference, on the continuous Sui workload, median per-round wall-clock time stayed under $300$\,ms for all heuristic sequencers, versus roughly $1.0$\,s for GE10 and $4.4$\,s for GE50.
 The runtime of the genetic sequencer is proportional to the number of total evaluations of the estimated sequencer.
-The number of evaluations is equal to the number of kids per epoch multiplied by the number of epochs.
+The number of evaluations is equal to the number of children per epoch multiplied by the number of epochs.
 Additionally, the evaluations of children within a single epoch can be done in parallel.
-To measure the impact of the allotted execution time on performance, we do two runs of the genetic sequencer with the population of 100: for 10 and 50 epochs, corresponding to 1000 and 5000 iterations of the heuristic sequencer, respectively.
+To measure the impact of the allotted execution time on performance, we do two runs of the genetic sequencer with the population of $100$: for $10$ and $50$ epochs, corresponding to $1,000$ and $5,000$ iterations of the heuristic sequencer, respectively.
 This allows us to quantify the benefit of additional computation time.

 We focus on two scenarios with different solution quality metrics: sustained congestion and a single spike in congestion.
 In the sustained congestion scenario, we have congestion for the whole duration of sequencing and measure solution quality as the sum of gas prices paid by the scheduled transactions.
 In the single spike scenario we have congestion for a period of ten blocks and determine the solution quality by how quickly the sequencers managed to clear congestion.
 We define congestion clearance as the index of the first block after the spike period that contains no deferred transactions.